lguerdan/lguerdan.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2021-06-04 15:59:00-0400
+date: 2022-04-26 15:59:00-0400
 inline: true
 ---

-Graduated from the Cambridge MPhil program!
-My thesis on [Federated Continual Learning for Human-Robot Interaction]({{site.baseurl}}/assets/pdf/Luke_Guerdan_Thesis.pdf) received distinction.
+I will be attending CHI 2022 in person from Apr 30 - May 6!
+Looking forward to sharing ongong work on [measurement error and human reliance](https://lukeguerdan.com/assets/pdf/TRAIT-under-reliant-misaligned.pdf) at the [CHI Workshop on Trust and Reliance in Human-AI Teams](https://chi-trait.github.io/#/schedule).